-Alternatively, you can update all your drivers automatically with just a couple of clicks using third-party tools such as TweakBit Driver Updater.
+Alternatively, you can update all your drivers automatically with just a couple of clicks using third-party tools.

 - Navigate to the official download site of your PC manufacturer, and download the driver from there.

-- Locate and click on the Compatibility tab.
-Find the Run this program in compatibility mode for check box, and check it.
+- Locate and click the Compatibility tab and check the Run this program in compatibility mode for box.

-- Follow on-screen instructions to complete the installation.
+- Finally, run the installer and follow the on-screen instructions to complete the installation.

 If you have tried all the fixes above and none of them are fixed, the Windows 10 laptop won’t connect to the TV via HDMI issue; you might need to run the display driver in compatibility mode with an older version of the OS.

 This has proved effective for many users, and you should try it too.

 We have come to the end of this detailed guide.
 If you still can’t fix the laptop that won’t connect to the TV via HDMI on Windows 10 issue after applying these fixes, you might need to consider seeing an expert to check your hardware.

 If you want to know how to fit the laptop screen on TV over HDMI, check our guide for the following steps.

 Feel free to let us know the solutions that helped you fix this issue in the comments below.